Royal Palace of Brussels: Pillar Room or Blue Room

 Originally an anteroom, what is now the Pillar Room later became a reception area for the kingdom's great noble families.
 Known then as the Blue Room (the colour referring to the expression blue blood), the room was full of paintings and included a table set with the famous birds of Buffon service ordered to the painter Frédéric Théodore Faber.
 Even if this noble privilege disappeared during the reign of Baudouin, the expression Princes and Dukes of the Blue Room survived in the documents regulating precedence.

 On the occasion of the Asia–Europe Meeting (ASEM) in 2010, Queen Paola asked the decorator Axel Vervoordt to renovate the room.
 It was completely modified, going so far as to repaint the walls in the ochre colour they had in the Dutch era (hence the change of name for this room).
-It now houses a portrait of King Leopold I painted in 1846 by Franz Xaver Winterhalter, Empire style armchairs that belonged to Napoleon and his wife Joséphine at the Palace of Laeken, as well as a harp and a music stand probably belonging to Queen Louise.
+It now houses a portrait of Leopold I painted in 1846 by Franz Xaver Winterhalter, Empire style armchairs that belonged to Napoleon and his wife Joséphine at the Palace of Laeken, as well as a harp and a music stand probably belonging to Queen Louise.